kubevela/kubevela/design/vela-core/migrate-from-oam-runtime.md

 CRDs and Controllers in the table from 'OAM Runtime' are exactly the same to those in `oam-kubernetes-runtime`.
 So in KubeVela we have added 4 more new CRDs with controller.

-### Option 1: I only want to have OAM control plane objects onlywithout additional traits and workload types.
+### Option 1: I only want to have OAM control plane objects only, no additional traits and workload types.

 1. Find you deployment